dvisger/r-training/R Intermediate/Presentation.md

 =======================================================
 -  Recap basics
 -  Logistics
--  Workflow
 -  Import
--  Explore
+-  Explore Data

-Recap Basics
+Basics
 =======================================================
--  Understand what R is and what is used for
+-  Understand what R is and what its used for
 -  Able to navigate around and use RStudio
 -  Understand the main data types and ways data are organized
   - Double, Integer, Character, Logical